subspace/subnomicon/docs/terminology.md

 Short for Subspace Credit, the native token of Subspace Network.
 While SSC is both integral to and necessary for the operation of the Subspace Network, it is intended as a utility currency to pay for use of the Subspace (i.e., transaction fees, domains leader election, etc.).

+## Shannon

+A Shannon is the smallest unit of an SSC, equal to $10^{-18}$ SSC.
+SSCs are divisible up to 18 decimal places to allow for microtransactions.

+Shannon is named after Claude Shannon, a mathematician, electrical engineer, and cryptographer known as "the father of information theory".
+His work was central to the rise of digital computing and laid the foundations for the information age.

 ## Subspace CLI

 A Command Line Interface application automates the tasks of Subspace Farmers and Executors by running an instance of Farmer and Full Node within the same terminal instance